Long waits for ambulances continue in England

 The NHS in England is set to receive an extra £5.4bn over the next six months.

 The money has been allocated to help the health service respond to Covid-19, and to tackle the backlog caused by the pandemic.
+Since it began, hospitals in England have treated more than 450,000 patients with coronavirus.

 MPs this week also voted for a longer term plan for a new tax to fund health and social care.

 NHS England figures show that waiting times for ambulances were slightly shorter, on average, in August than in July.
-But that is still more than one minute longer than the target of reaching the most urgent calls within seven minutes.
+But they were still more than one minute longer than the seven-minute target for responding to the most urgent calls.

 These are for people who are struggling to breathe or have had a cardiac arrest.